nextflow-io/website/README.md

 add an entry in the `jbake.properties` file as shown here: `template.<type>.file=<type>.ftl`.

-Generate the web site pages entering the command: `jbake` and the resulting html are placed in the folder `output`.
+Generate the web site pages entering the command: `./jbake` and the resulting html are placed in the folder `output`.

-Launch the local web sever to test the result by entering the command: `jbake -s`
+Launch the local web sever to test the result by entering the command: `./jbake -s`

+Note that the `jbake` command included in this repo is a docker command wrapper.